AdamSobieski/Foundation/Notes/Large Language Models.md

 ## Supporting Multiple User Interfaces

-Advanced topics include enabling users to interchangeably and seamlessly utilize both traditional graphical-user-interface and new conversational input techniques.
+Advanced topics include enabling users to interchangeably and seamlessly utilize both traditional graphical user interfaces and new conversational input techniques.
 That is, were a user to create a 3D object manually (utilizing the traditional user interface), the interoperating AI system would, if connected, be apprised of these occurrences, receiving a natural-language "narration" of the events as well as the relevant object references.

-That is, software applications could "narrate" those user activities involving traditional user-interface components to AI assistants, into multimodal dialog threads, while also providing them with object and action references.
+That is, software applications could "narrate" to AI assistants those user activities performed using traditional user-interface components.
+These data could be stored in multimodal dialog threads and could be accompanied by object and action references.
 This would create and enhance the illusion that AI systems were aware of user activities and occurrences in application workspaces.
-Under the hood, this functionality might be provided by eventing systems which enable event listeners to subscribe to events raised as users utilized traditional user-interface components.
+Under the hood, these functionalities might be provided by eventing systems which enable event listeners to subscribe to events raised as users perform tasks utilizing traditional user-interface components.

 ## Supporting Closing and Reopening Software Applications